How to Stop Drinking Every Night (Without Feeling Deprived)

 That’s how this starts.

-If You Want It Structured For You
+If You Want It Structured for You

 If you don’t want to figure this out on your own: